SKolev24/VulnWeb/README.md

 **Purpose**

-Created as part of a personal learning process and portfolio project for internship applications.
+Created as part of a personal learning process.
 The focus is on hands-on exploration of web security principles through practical implementation.

 **Technologies**